raphigaziano/TIE/doc/source/tutorial.rst

 you're ready to start defining a simple template language using arbitrary tags.

 But, as far as regular expressions go, `%(name)%` is about as simple as it gets.
-If you've ever used regexes, then you know than they can be far more powerful (and far less readable ;)) than this.
+If you've ever used regexes, then you know that they can be far more powerful (and far less readable ;)) than this.

 Let's see if we can tweak our tag further...